 Yes, they are strong enough to take your bite forces.
 Recent advances in high-tech ceramics have produced materials that are more beautiful and stronger than we could ever have imagined just a decade ago.
 Now we can recommend porcelain crowns for some of the most strenuous situations in your mouth.

 Getting dental crowns is a relatively simple process.
 First we perform a thorough analysis of your tooth.
 Then we will discuss options to determine whether a crown is the right choice or if you might be better served with less invasive alternatives.
 If we determine that a dental crown is the best option, we will schedule a time for your procedure.

 At your crown appointment, we will prepare your tooth to receive the crown.
 This involves removing some tooth material.
-It may also involve root canal therapy, if necessary.
-We may also reinforce the tooth if necessary.
 Then we will take an impression of your prepared tooth.
 This is quick and simple: we use an iTero digital scanner.
 This is basically a technomagic wand we wave over your teeth, and it collects a 3D digital impression.
 We use this impression to design your crown.
 We send the design digitally to the lab where they will prepare your permanent crown.
 Meanwhile, you will wear a temporary crown for the week or so that it takes the lab to make a new crown.